jchambers/pushy/README.md

 Pushy is a Java library for sending [APNs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) (iOS and OS X) push notifications.
 It is written and maintained by the engineers at [Turo](https://turo.com/).

+Pushy sends push notifications using Apple's HTTP/2-based APNs protocol.
+It distinguishes itself from other push notification libraries with a focus on asynchronous I/O and design for industrial-scale operation; with Pushy, it's easy and efficient to maintain lots of connections to the APNs gateway to send lots of notifications to lots of different applications ("topics").

 We believe that Pushy is already the best tool for sending APNs push notifications from Java applications, and we hope you'll help us make it even better via bug reports and pull requests.
 If you have questions about using Pushy, please join us on [the Pushy mailing list](https://groups.google.com/d/forum/pushy-apns) or take a look at [the wiki](https://github.com/relayrides/pushy/wiki).
 Thanks!

 ## Getting Pushy